mainflux/docs/docs/export.md

 Mainflux Export service can send message from one Mainflux cloud to another via MQTT, or it can send messages from edge gateway to Mainflux Cloud.
 Export service is subscribed to local message bus and connected to MQTT broker in the cloud.
 Messages collected on local message bus are redirected to the cloud.
-When connection is lost, if QoS2 is used messages from the local bus are stored into file or in memory to be resent upon reconnection.
+When connection is lost, if QoS2 is used, messages from the local bus are stored into file or in memory to be resent upon reconnection.
 Additonaly `Export` service publishes liveliness status to `Agent` via NATS subject `heartbeat.export.service`